graphprotocol/uniswap-subgraph/README.md

   4. Clone this repository, and run the following:
      * `yarn`
      * `yarn codegen`
-  5. Clone https://github.com/graphprotocol/graph-node from master and `cargo build` (this might take a while)
+  5. Clone https://github.com/graphprotocol/graph-node from master and `cargo build` (this might take a while).
+If using Ubuntu, you may need to install cargo `sudo apt-get install -y cargo` first
   6. a) Now that all the dependencies are running, you can run the following command to connect to Infura Mainnet (it may take a few minutes for Rust to compile).
 PASSWORD might be optional, it depends on your postrgres setup:

 ```